runzhes/94870/final.md

 ### Project Structure
 - The Growth Narrative:
   - Global wind energy capacity over the last two decades.
-  - Year-on-year growth rates.
+  - Regional analyses highlighting leaders in wind energy capacity.
 - Geographical Spread:
   - Interactive map visualizations showing wind energy adoption by country.
+  - Focus on China, the country has the highest wind farm capacity.
+- Energy consumption share:
+  - Look into the energy consumption by source, emphasizing the small share of wind energy.
-  - Regional analyses highlighting leaders in wind energy capacity.
+  - Focus on Top 5 wind energy share countries.
 - Environmental Impact:
-  - Data-driven estimation of carbon emissions offset by wind energy.
-  - Visual comparison with other renewable and non-renewable energy sources.
+  - Visual comparison of life-cycle emissions with other renewable and non-renewable energy sources.
 - Conclusion:
   - Summarizing the key points of the narrative.
   - Reflective thoughts on the role of policy, technology, and society in shaping the future of wind energy.
 - Call to Action:
-  - Encouraging public support for sustainable energy policies.
-  - How individuals and communities can contribute to the growth of wind energy.
+  - For environmental advocates: Join the movement for a greener future
+  - For investors: Invest in the future of energy
+  - For educators: Educate the next generation of environmental champions\

 ### Story Arc
 - Rising Action: The steady increase in global wind energy capacity, with a focus on years showing significant policy shifts or technological advancements.
 - Climax: The current state of wind energy, highlighting the latest achievements and breakthroughs.
-- Falling Action: Addressing the challenges and mitigation strategies, leading to a sustainable balance.
+- Falling Action: Showcase the small share of wind energy among all energy consumption sources, even with two decades steady increament.
 - Resolution: Envisioning the future with continued growth in wind energy, emphasizing its necessity and urgency.

 ### User Stories